 ℹ️ Parent and child organization setup is only available to enterprise customers.
 If you’d like to set this up for your account, please reach out to your Customer Success representative.

 The parent organization is the umbrella organization that oversees all of the different groups or teams (i.e. the child organizations) that want access to Interview.
 Members of the parent organization typically use Interview for administration and reporting, rather than for scheduling and conducting interviews.

 The parent organization has superadmin access to all interviews, questions, and other data belonging to all organizations, plus reporting tools.
 Parent organization admins will also be able to view and modify all questions, files, and databases being used by organizations, to ensure that only approved content is being presented to candidates.

 When parent/child organizations are configured for your Interview account, the main pads list (https://coderpad.io/pads) in the parent organization has an organization filter.
 The default view shows all pads across all organizations.
 Parent organization members can use the organization filter to view only pads belonging to a specific organization:

 ✅ This organization level filter is also available for the question bank, custom files, and databases.

-The parent organization Members page shows all users, their organization, and their role type:
+The parent organization Users page shows the list of organizations at the top.
+Below that, you can see all users, their organization, and their role type:

 The parent organization also provides a regular Member role.
 If you have recruiting coordinators that need to schedule across multiple child organizations (instead of scheduling for just one organization), they should be members in the parent organization.